-If anyone wants to be a student of the interior world, of the path of light, if he wants to do inner research, he will have to understand this point: one must have a purified, free, and one-pointed mind to know and examine the interior Self.
-For conducting research within, one should be truthful, sincere, and free from prejudices.
+If you want to be a student of the interior world, of the path of light, if you want to do inner research, you will have to understand this point: you must have a purified, free, and one-pointed mind to know and examine the interior Self.
+For conducting this internal research, one should be truthful, sincere, and free from prejudices.
 Research should not be shaded by social and cultural norms or religious fanaticism.
 It requires a totally independent and unbiased mind.
 In doing research within, we have to completely forget our prejudices from the past, and we have to remain true to ourselves; otherwise our research will be incomplete.

 Train The Mind

-One can discover a great deal about the inner life by studying body language.
+One can discover a great deal about our inner life by studying body language.
 So when we start turning within, we do not have to ignore the external world, nor do we have to make any radical change in our external life.
 We simply have to be ourselves and create a strong desire to know ourselves from within.
 That desire is the first requirement.
-If one doesn’t understand the importance of spirituality and meditation, then he should not waste his time and energy with it.
-If one is not convinced that meditation is a technique that is helpful, if one is not prepared, then he should not apply that technique.
-So first, to research the inner world, one needs a burning desire to know his inner potentials and states.
+If one doesn’t understand the importance of spirituality and meditation, then they should not waste their time and energy with it.
+If one is not convinced that meditation is a technique that is helpful, if one is not prepared, then one should not apply that technique.
+So first, to research the inner world, one needs a burning desire to know their inner potential and states.

-The yogis say that you can analyze the whole universe and know everything about it by understanding yourself and your mind.
-You want to know about the universe, and to know about it, you will have to know the miniature universe that is yourself.
-You are becoming a scientist, and you want to know about the universe, yourself, your relationship with the universe, and all the mysteries of the universe under a microscope that is your focused mind.
+Yogis say that you can analyze the whole universe and know everything about it by understanding yourself and your mind.
+If you want to know about the universe you will have to know the miniature universe that is yourself.
+You are becoming a scientist, looking at the universe, yourself, your relationship with the universe, and all the mysteries of the universe under a microscope that is your focused mind.
 And so, you must learn how to focus your mind so you can become a brilliant Scientist.

 On this path, you yourself are a laboratory for research.
 Your internal states contain many instruments for research.
-Your internal states contain many instruments within you; you have to learn to use those instruments to understand the Consciousness that flows from its Center, which is already within you.
+You have to learn to use those instruments to understand the Consciousness that already flows from your Center.
 Nothing external is going to help you in your quest.